Synthetic Latex vs. Natural Latex

 How Do I Identify Natural Latex from the Crowd?

-The best solution is to check for yourself about the authenticity of the natural latex foam mattress through a series of tests.
+Check for yourself about the authenticity of the natural latex foam mattress through a series of tests.
 This can help you drill down to the real natural latex from the plethora of synthetic latex or a blend of natural and synthetic latex.

-organic latex certification label
+organic latex certification label - certified organic latex mattress only

 Natural latex varies from synthetic latex in terms of cost as well.
 It is considerably higher in price.
 The salespeople might talk you into purchasing a blended mix for cost savings but be warned that it does not provide any benefit over a fully synthetic latex version.
-It has to be either 100% natural latex or none.
+It has to be either natural latex or nothing.

-check the price tag
+check the price tag for 100% natural latex

 woman experiencing the distinct chemical smell from synthetic latex foam